These are the degree requirements for students in the AAMW program.

 Certification of fluency in two ancient languages, one major and one minor

-Scope: The PhD Candidacy Exam differs from the MA/Qualifications Exam in its more focused scope for both minor and major fields; like those, exams, however, the minor field must be on a different culture from that of the major field.
-The PhD Candidacy exam assesses the student’s competency in a specific sub-field of archaeology, and in another, unrelated area in which the student also envisions possibilities for further research.
-Subject and breadth of the method/theory portion of the exam will be determined by the respective subjects of the major/minor fields, but will be chosen to demonstrate the student’s competency in the theoretical basis and practical skills required to complete their dissertation.
+Scope: The Ph.D.
+Candidacy Exam differs from the M.A.
+Qualifying Exam in its more focused scope for both Minor and Major Fields; like those exams, however, the Minor Field must be on a different culture from that of the Major Field.
+The Ph.D.
+Candidacy Exam assesses the student’s competency in a specific sub-field of archaeology, and in another, unrelated area in which the student also envisions possibilities for further research.
+Subject and breadth of the third section, the Method/Theory portion of the exam, will be determined by the respective subjects of the Major/Minor Fields, but will be chosen to demonstrate the student’s competency in the theoretical basis and practical skills required to complete the dissertation.
 Students should consult with their committee to define their fields and identify reading lists or other indications of breadth and content.

 The Dissertation Committee is approved by the advisor in consultation with the student and the Graduate Group Chair.
 Like the Ph.D.
 Exam Committee, the Dissertation Committee normally consists, in addition to the primary advisor, of a minimum of two additional readers.
 At least two members of the committee should be members of the Graduate Group; the third may be invited from another Penn Graduate Group or institution.